Decentralized Identity (aka Self Sovereign Identity – SSI) changes how digital identity works and what it means.

 - that people get control of their own digital world

-- business can focus on their business and customer relationship
+- Businesses can focus on their business and customer relationship.

-- devices can really have owners (think IoT and security – what if the devices you have know who they could talk to instead of listening and working for hackers)
+- devices can really have owners (think IoT and security – what if the devices you own know who they could talk to instead of listening and working for hackers)

 - organizations can establish digital trust

 - digital reputation becomes possible broadly

 Chris Skinner, probably the best thinker and writer in banking and financial technology, describes self-sovereign identity this way: